Kedstar99/Adapta-GTK-snap/README.md

 To install, simply run snapcraft to build the snap

-sudo snap install adapta-gtk-snap -devmod
+sudo snap install adapta-gtk-snap --edge

-To connect the theme to an app simply run sudo snap connect [other snap]:gtk-3-themes adapta-gtk-snap:gtk3-themes sudo snap connect [other snap]:icon-themes adapta-gtk-snap:icon-themes
+To connect the theme to an app simply run sudo snap connect [other snap]:gtk-3-themes adapta-gtk-snap:gtk-3-themes sudo snap connect [other snap]:icon-themes adapta-gtk-snap:icon-themes

+Similarly, you need to specify which theme you want to use as an environment variable, preferrably in your ~/.bashrc file.
+To do so simply add the following lines to your bashrc file.

+GTK_THEME=Adapta-Nokto
+export GTK_THEME

-It should now use the theme by default
+The theme should now apply by default to themes that are connected.
+NOTE: the gtk-3-themes plug isn't exposed for all snaps so this won't apply to all available snaps.
+I have only tested this on Thunderbird and LibreOffice.

 ([Don't have snapd installed?](https://snapcraft.io/docs/core/install))